-Source: Calculated from Board results data collected and compiled by the Kusuma Foundation achieved in Board examinations.
+Nevertheless, student scores in Udbhav learning assessments were far lower than might be suggested by the high pass rates achieved in Board examinations.
 In response, Kusuma focused on obtaining accurate assessments of actual student learning levels with the aim of measuring distance travelled by students as they progressed towards achieving grade-level learning.
-This was the core purpose of Kusuma's innovative Secondary School Readiness Programme (SSRP).
+This was the core purpose of Kusuma's innovative Secondary School Readiness Programme10.